-The 3rd Annual reimagine Health Research Symposium will focus on current topics in the areas of Intervention and Prevention of important diseases that are impacting humankind.
-It will emphasize approaches for a variety of diseases and crises — including COVID-19, cardiovascular disease, cancer, opioid addiction and the challenge of needing to develop novel antibiotics.
-Attendees will learn from and engage with leading experts who will present and discuss contemporary treatment and prevention strategies in the areas of drug discovery, vaccine development, addiction management, the use of artificial intelligence, as well as ethical and social factors contributing to these approaches.
+The 3rd Annual reimagine Health Research Symposium focused on current topics in the areas of Intervention and Prevention of important diseases that are impacting humankind.
+It emphasized approaches for a variety of diseases and crises — including COVID-19, cardiovascular disease, cancer, opioid addiction and the challenge of needing to develop novel antibiotics.
+Attendees learned from and engaged with leading experts who presented and discussed contemporary treatment and prevention strategies in the areas of drug discovery, vaccine development, addiction management, the use of artificial intelligence, as well as ethical and social factors contributing to these approaches.

 The reimagine Health Research Symposium is co-sponsored and planned by the Arizona Biomedical Research Centre, the University of Arizona College of Medicine – Phoenix Research Office and the Flinn Foundation.

 Novel Antibody Platforms and Structure-Based Vaccine Design for AIDS, Influenza and COVID